Best GPS Navigation Apps for Overlanding: Gaia vs onX vs Avenza Compared

 onX Offroad

-• Trail coverage: Better in some regions than others
+• Coverage gaps: Trail database is better in some regions than others

 4x4 vehicle parked in forest